course-details-portlet

 General competence: The students shall develop their ability to work in teams solving multidisciplinary tasks, and obtain experience in presentation of their own work.

-Digital component: Through their group exercise the students will learn how to use and build simple models with a Finite Element Modelling software.
+Digital component: Through their group exercise the students will learn how to use simple models.

 Learning methods and activities

-Lectures, compulsory exercises and semester project.
+Lectures, compulsory exercises and two group projects.
 There are compulsory exercises through the semester.
-Students will participate in seminars linking field practice to the theoretical part of the course, and accomplish a semester project (in groups or individually) and present the results oral and in writing.
+Students will participate in seminars linking field practice to the theoretical part of the course, and accomplish two semester projects (in groups or individually) and present the results orally and in writing.
 This work is compulsory.
-The lectures are held in English if international master's students attend.
 Evaluation of the course is done by a reference group consisting of students in collaboration with the responsible professor.

 Compulsory assignments